ringcentral/ringcentral-pubnub-java/README.md

 #### Deserialize notification message

-The notification `message` you get is a java `String`.
+The notification `message` you get is a Java `String`.
 If you know the message body type, you can deserialize it like this:

 ```java
 com.ringcentral.Utils.gson.fromJson(message, InstanceMessageEvent.class);